 Due to cell phones becoming mainstream in recent years, their role as a status symbol in media evolved.
 Sure, anyone might own one, but only the wealthiest had the ultra-advanced camera phone decorated with gems and a super fast internet connection.
 Special attention was paid to the brand and the utilities of the phone denote the character's status, making it ripe for Product Placement

 to show up with one.

 This trope is slowly dying out in today's day and age.
-Cell phones have become so common that it is expected to have one, and having a top-of-the-line model doesn't mean much, as it gets matched and outdated within a couple of months, and society doesn't make a big deal about having an Android anymore since they've become the norm.
+Cell phones have become so common that it is expected to have one, and having a top-of-the-line model doesn't mean much, as it gets matched and outdated within a couple of months, and society doesn't make a big deal about having an iPhone anymore since they've become the norm.
 Certain brands

 still play it straight to a point, but if the trope appears in contemporary fiction it's likely to be either satire